 - This qualification requires a combination of online study and compulsory weekly attendance on campus.
-In addition to this, students will be required to attend a localised industry specific setting for work placement (50-120 hours) and complete industry experience at Bower Place Complex Needs Clinic www.bowerplace.com.au - a practicing clinic; located in Gawler Place, ADELAIDE.
+In addition to this, students will be required to attend a localised industry specific setting for work placement (approx. 70 hours) and complete an industry experience (70 hours) at Bower Place Complex Needs Clinic www.bowerplace.com.au - a practicing clinic; located in Gawler Place, ADELAIDE.

-- Campus locations for workshop days will include:
+- Campus locations for workshop day are Adelaide Campus and Bower Place.

 - For participation in this qualification, students will be required to obtain a clearance from the Department of Communities and Social Inclusion at their expense.
 For more information please go to https://screening.dcsi.sa.gov.au/

 Case worker, family support, prevention worker, home based care worker, children’s and youth support worker, child protection support worker, community services worker, welfare worker, early intervention worker.